Peter Flannery

 Deputy Chair | City of Moreton Bay

-As a former Australian Army soldier and long-serving local Councillor, Moreton Bay Regional Mayor Peter Flannery’s career has been dedicated to serving his country and community.
-A local of 26 years, Peter is known for his collaborative leadership style and is committed to being a leader for the entire region.
+As a long-serving Councillor and former Australian Army soldier, City of Moreton Bay Mayor, Peter Flannery, has devoted his career to serving his community and country.
+Peter is known for his collaborative leadership style and is committed to being a progressive leader.

 City of Moreton Bay